thilinasandaru1/react-minimal-setup2/README.md

 # React Minimal Setup 2

-This was created from [title]("https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658", "this medium post")
+This was created from [this medium post](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658)

 ## How to start